-For Wilhelm Kneitz AG, working sustainably means taking on responsibility: for our employees, for our region, and especially for our environment and the climate.
+As Chairwoman of the Management Board of Wilhelm Kneitz AG, I am particularly pleased that we can report climate-neutral production for the reporting year 2022.
+We are proud that we, as Wilhelm Kneitz AG, have been able to achieve this goal together successfully.
+For us, sustainability also means taking responsibility for all our activities, both socially and ecologically: for our employees, for our region, and especially for our environment and the climate.
 After all, climate protection means leaving behind an environment worth living in for the next generation, something that is particularly close to our hearts as a family-run, manufacturing company.
-The Corona pandemic has not left us unscathed and has once again made it clear to us that a company must build on longterm and solid business practices.
+The Corona pandemic has not left us unscathed and has once again made it clear to us that a company must build on long-term and solid business practices.

 We are therefore setting a good example in sustainable production sites and have already implemented a lot of activities that contribute to environmentally friendly and more energy-efficient production.
-For example, we have equipped almost all roof surfaces with photovoltaic systems, enabling us to cover 10% of our electricity requirements ourselves.
+For example, we have equipped almost all roof surfaces with photovoltaic systems, enabling us to cover up to 10% of our electricity requirements ourselves.

-For the second year in a row, we are calculating our company-specific carbon footprint.
-Based on this knowledge, we are able to announce that our production in Wirsberg will be climate-neutral from 2022 onwards.
+For the third year in a row, we have calculating our company-specific carbon footprint.
+Based on this insight, we were able to implement our goal: climate-neutral production.